Acoustic Overspecification in Electronic Dance Music Taxonomy: Results

 \subsubsection{Implications for Genre Organization}

-The pattern observed in Figure \ref{fig:profiles} suggests EDM operates through two distinct modes: ``crystallized" genres at acoustic extremes maintaining distinct identities through specialized production choices, and ``liquid" zones in the center enabling creative exploration and genre evolution.
-The 78\% improvement in clustering quality when allowing natural groupings (k=23 vs k=35) combined with these purity patterns indicates that many commercial genre distinctions may subdivide what are acoustically coherent styles, while genuine acoustic boundaries occur at the extremes where production techniques diverge most dramatically.
+The pattern observed in Figure~\ref{fig:profiles} suggests EDM operates through two distinct modes: ``crystallized'' genres at acoustic extremes maintaining distinct identities through specialized production choices, and ``liquid'' zones in the center where hybridized production styles dynamically overlap.
+The improvement in clustering quality when allowing natural groupings ($k$=17--20 vs $k$=35) combined with these purity patterns indicates that many commercial genre distinctions may subdivide what are acoustically coherent styles, while genuine acoustic boundaries occur at the extremes where production techniques diverge most dramatically---a core-periphery structure that any genre taxonomy or retrieval system should account for.

-This finding suggests that effective music information retrieval should account for this core-periphery structure, where genre boundaries are clearest at the extremes but deliberately blurred in the hybrid center.